 - Ensure that the crib is assembled correctly.
 Anything that you are not sure of with the assembling procedure, don’t force it, ask for its usage and how it’s done.
 Wrong assembling of the crib might make the kid fall hence getting injured.
 Ensure it is strongly put together so that there will be no harm caused when the baby is sleeping or playing on it after it has woken up.

-- Mattress should fit tight.
+- The mattress should fit tight.
 The mattress is also one of the things that you will consider.
 It should be budge-proof.
-Having it fit tightly is advantageous as it will ensure that the kid is not caught between the mattress and the crib as it plays around and trying to understand why the mattress is a bit softer than other parts around.
+Having it fit tightly is advantageous as it will ensure that the kid is not caught between the mattress and the crib as it plays around and tries to understand why the mattress is a bit softer than other parts around.

 Relevant article: Best Crib Mattress For Toddler

 Some minor but serious things need to be aware of too.
 For instance,

 - It’s good to avoid having or buying drop-side cribs, they might get loose anytime

 - Avoid older cribs that have the potential of harboring lead paint

 - If you can, going for a new crib is always the best, old ones might come with challenges

 - Cutouts are not the best in a crib as the baby’s head might get entangled in the cutout.